BF3RM/CustomLevelLoader/README.md

 # MapLoader
 Load custom levels

-Vanilla objects not supported yet
+Vanilla objects and destruction is not supported yet